OctopusDeploy/docs/docs/getting-started.md

 ### Consistent Releases

-As a release manager, you define the process for deploying the software.
+As an Octopus user, you define the process for deploying the software.
 You specify the environments the applications are deployed to and who on your team can deploy to which environments; for instance, you might want testers to deploy to test environments, but not to production.
 Taking this approach means that even if different members of the team are triggering deployments, the deployment process remains consistent.

 The rest of this guide goes into more detail about working with  Octopus Deploy and links to the relevant sections of the documentation for more information.

 ## Install Octopus Deploy

-Installing [Octopus Deploy](/docs/installation/index.md) sets up the central [Octopus Deploy Server](/docs/installation/installing-octopus/index.md) which runs as a Windows Service on one of your servers.
-Octopus stores its data in an [SQL Server Database](/docs/installation/installing-octopus/sql-server-database-requirements.md) and includes an embedded HTTP server which serves the [Octopus REST API](/docs/api-and-integration/octopus-rest-api.md) and the **Octopus Web Portal**.
+Installing [Octopus Deploy](/docs/installation/index.md) sets up the central [Octopus Deploy Server](/docs/installation/installing-octopus/index.md), which provides the **Octopus Web Portal** and the [Octopus REST API](/docs/api-and-integration/octopus-rest-api.md).

 The [installation documentation](/docs/installation/index.md) provides the instructions for installing and configuring your Octopus.